tpaschalis/tpaschalis.github.io/_posts/2020-11-13-listing-oss-contributions.markdown

 description: "Automate this"
 ---

 A few months ago, I created [this page](https://tpaschalis.github.io/opensource/) to list some of my open-source contributions.
-Its purpose is not to brag, even though I love seeing it expanding month by month and it encourages me to keep at it.
+Its purpose is not to brag around, even though I love seeing it expanding month by month as it encourages me keep on going.

-Generally, my Open-Source contributions reflect things I'm interested in at work, things I'm researching, or things I'm having fun and relaxing with, so it's nice to have a list ready for quick reference.
+Generally, my open-source work reflect things I'm interested in at my daily job, things I'm researching, or things I'm having fun and relaxing with, so it's nice to have a list ready for quick reference.

 Here's how I'm updating this list semi-automatically, using the GitHub API, bash and `awk`.
-The [generator script](/opensource.sh) is pretty simple.
+The [generator script](https://github.com/tpaschalis/tpaschalis.github.io/blob/master/opensource.sh) is pretty simple.
 Its structure looks like this

 ```bash
 #!/bin/bash